Europe flood death toll tops 160, costly rebuilding ahead

 "It is disaster after disaster after disaster.
 But we will not abandon Limburg,” the southern province hit by the floods, he added.
 His government has declared the flooding a state of emergency, opening up national funds for those affected.

-Among other efforts to help the flood victims, brewery Hertog Jan, which is based in the affected area, handed out 3,000 beer crates to locals to help them raise their belongings off the ground to protect them from the flooding.
+Among other efforts to help the flood victims, the Hertog Jan brewery, which is based in the affected area, handed out 3,000 beer crates so locals could raise their belongings off the ground to protect them from the flooding.

-In Switzerland, heavy rain has caused several rivers and lakes to burst their banks, with authorities in the city of Lucerne closing several pedestrian bridges over the Reuss river.
+An emergency dike in the town of Horn didn’t hold and some houses were inundated.
+Authorities issued a warning to stay off the Maas River because of debris.
+Rescuers worked to save a cow stuck neck-deep in muddy water.

+At the other end of Germany, there was flooding Saturday evening following torrential rain in the Saechsische Schweiz area near Dresden and across the border in the Czech Republic.

-Angela Charlton in Paris and Molly Quell in Amsterdam contributed to this report.
+Angela Charlton in Paris, Molly Quell in Amsterdam and Karel Janicek in Prague contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.